Villavu/Simba/Doc/sphinx/scriptref/color.rst

     function FindColor(var x, y: Integer; col, x1, y1, x2, y2: Integer): Boolean;

-FindColor returns true if the exact colour given (col) is found in the box defined by *x1*, *y1*, *x2*, *y2*.
+FindColor returns true if the exact color given (col) is found in the box defined by *x1*, *y1*, *x2*, *y2*.
 The point is returned in *x* and *y*.
 It searches from the top left to the bottom right and will stop